 In addition to being able to recognize individual faces, you can interact with the Nest Cam IQ Indoor as you would the Google Home smart speaker.
 The camera takes high-quality video both day and night, and has a fairly wide 130-degree field of view.
 Through Nest's app, you can also specify activity zones, areas where you want the camera to alert you if it detects motion.
 However, at $299, it's pricey.

-The Lenovo Smart Display is one of several touchscreen devices that will have Google Assistant.
-Like the Echo Show and Echo Spot with Amazon's Alexa, the Smart Display also has a camera, and it supports Google Duo, so you can video chat with contacts on their smartphones.
-Dual 10-watt speakers should be able to pump out loud audio.
-The Smart Display will be available this summer, and will come in 8- and 10-inch sizes, for $199 and and $249, respectively.
+The Lenovo Smart Display is one of the few touchscreen devices currently on the market that has Google Assistant built in.
+Like the Echo Show and Echo Spot with Amazon's Alexa, the Smart Display also has a camera.
+Using Google Duo, you can video chat with contacts on a bright, colorful touchscreen.
+Dual 10-watt speakers pump out loud, balanced audio on par with that of the Echo Show.
+The Smart Display comes in 8- and 10-inch sizes, for $199 and and $249, respectively.

 Like the Lenovo Smart Display, the JBL Link View also has an 8-inch touchscreen that lets you interact with Google Assistant, watch YouTube videos and more.
 Likewise, it also has two 10-watt speakers.
-JBL has yet to announce the price of the Link View, but it should be available this summer.
+JBL has yet to announce the price of the Link View, but it should be available in early September.

 iHome has already released an Alexa-enabled alarm clock, so it stands to reason that it would also develop one with Google Assistant inside.
 The iGV1 looks like someone took a Google Home and stretched it out.
 The top is made of white plastic, while the lower half is wrapped in a gray cloth.
 On the front is a large display that shows the time, and alarms you've set (it's dimmable), and the top has buttons to control music playback and Google Assistant, as well as a physical snooze button.
 The iGV1 will cost $139, and will be available in the near future.